The number of particles in activated random walk on the complete graph: Bounds on the support of the stationary measure

-As in the proof of Theorem~\ref{thm:scaling-lower}, we use the weak law of large numbers to deduce that, for any function $f(N) \to \infty$, we have that during $N f(N)$ steps the $X$-coordinate moves to the left by $(1 \pm o(1)) f(N)$ with probability going to $1$.
-It follows from this that if by step $I = N^{1/2} \log^3 N$ neither success nor failure occurred, then we would have
+As in the proof of Theorem~\ref{thm:scaling-lower}, we use the weak law of large numbers to deduce that, for any function $f(N) \to \infty$, we have that during $N f(N)$ steps of the $(X,Y)$ Markov chain the $X$-coordinate moves to the left by $(1 \pm o(1)) f(N)$ with probability going to $1$.
+It follows from this that if by index $I = N^{1/2} \log^3 N$ of the construction neither success nor failure occurred, and there have been at least $I/4$ good indices, then we would have

 a contradiction.
-By Proposition \ref{prop:hit-0}(ii) and Lemmas \ref{lem:exit-big} and \ref{lem:exit-big-2}, the probability that the process stops with a failure at some $0 \le R < N^{1/2} \log^3 N$ is at most
+By Lemma \ref{lem:exit-big-2}, the probability of there being less than $I/4$ good indices goes to $0$.
+Hence by Proposition \ref{prop:hit-0}(ii) and Lemma \ref{lem:exit-big}, the probability that the process stops with a failure at some $0 \le R < N^{1/2} \log^3 N$ is at most

 On the event of success, we have that {$(X,Y)$ did not hit $\{(x,0), x\in\mathbb{N}\}$ at a point $(x_0,0)$ with $x_0 \ge \rho_c N + (a+\eps) \sqrt{N \log N}$}, so the theorem is proved. \end{proof}